slowwavesleep/lexicon-enhanced-lemmatization/DESCRIPTION.md

 <a name="todo"></a>
 ## ToDo
-- [ ] Check if the order of inputs has any effect on the performance
+- [x] Check if the order of inputs has any effect on the performance
-- [ ] Check if replacing rule-based system with the lexicon has any effect on the performance
+- [x] Check if replacing rule-based system with the lexicon has any effect on the performance
 - [x] Perform error anaysis
 - [x] Check if the official evaluation script takes into account the underscore in lemmas
 - [x] Test for other languages
 - [x] Train the model without disambiguation and guesser
 - [x] Analyze the performance of Vabamorf
 - [ ] Check if two inputs are aligned
+- [ ] Introduce dropout to the lexicon
+- [ ] Test if results of the default vabamorf and vabamorf without guesser are significantly different

 <a name="references"></a>
 ## References